Peachstate Advanced Cardiac & Endovascular

 The Centers for Disease Control and Prevention (CDC) calculates that about 100 million Americans have type 2 diabetes.
-If you have the condition and want to check whether it’s affecting your heart and circulatory system, board-certified interventional cardiologist and endovascular specialist Oghenerukevwe Odiete, MD, FACC, can help.
-At Peachstate Advanced Cardiac and Endovascular (PACE) in Newnan, Georgia, Dr. Odiete provides evidence-based, personalized care to patients who have diabetes.
+If you have the condition and want to check whether it’s affecting your heart and circulatory system, board-certified interventional cardiologist and vascular specialist Oghenerukevwe Odiete, MD, FACC, can help.
+At Peachstate Advanced Cardiac and Endovascular (PACE) located throughout Georgia, Dr. Odiete provides evidence-based, personalized care to patients who have diabetes.
 If you’re worried about your heart health, contact Peachstate Advanced Cardiac and Endovascular (PACE).

 Diabetes is a serious, long-term condition that develops when you don’t produce the hormone insulin at all, don’t make enough insulin, or your body can’t use the insulin it’s making.
 You need insulin to regulate sugar in your blood.
 Your body makes insulin in the pancreas and then secretes it into your bloodstream.